 [Related: Scaling and Root Planing]

-So if you have any questions or concerns about veneers, or if you’d like to schedule a consultation to see whether veneers are right for you, please contact Cascadia Dental Specialists at (425) 644-7444, on our web contact form or via email at firstname.lastname@example.org.
+Now that you know how veneers work, feel free to contact us with any questions or concerns about it.
+If you’d like to schedule a consultation to see whether veneers are right for you, please contact Cascadia Dental Specialists at (425) 644-7444, on our web contact form or via email at firstname.lastname@example.org.

 We’ll speak with you soon!